vjcitn/BioconductorAnnotationPipeline/README.md

 sh src_download.sh
 ```

 There are data-specific directories that contain their own specific
 `script/download.sh` scripts.
-These data-specific scripts are called by the
+These data-specific scripts are called
-'master' `src_download.sh` script.
-The script can be run as a whole or it can
+by the 'master' `src_download.sh` script.
+While the script can be run
-be run one data type at a time.
-The easiest thing to do is to look at
+as a whole, a better idea is to run one data type at a time.
+In other
+words, it is possible to just run the `master.sh` script, or to run
+`src_downoad.sh`, but that does not usually work well, because the
+script runs for a while and then errors out, and then you must figure
+out where the error occurred in order to fix it.
+This is tedious and
+boring and unnecesary.

-the `src_download.sh` script, and run each command, by hand, in each
+A smarter idea is to inspect the `src_download.sh` script, and run
-directory.
-That way if there is a problem it is easy to track down.

-In order to monitor that the download script is running properly, it is good
-practice to know which of the data-specific directories will get new data
-downloaded to the them.
-This can be achieved by checking the timestamp on the
+each step by hand, which is essentially cd'ing to each subdirectory
+(e.g., ~/BioconductorAnnotationPipeline/ensembl/script) and then doing
+`./download.sh`.
+When the inevitable error occurs you know which
+step failed and can then start to debug.
+Most of the download scripts
+assume something about the source of the data, such as the directory
+structure of an ftp resource, and if the provider has made any changes
+the script will no longer work correctly, and it is then a matter of
+figuring out what has changed in order to get the script to work.

+Most of the data directories include an `env.sh` script that queries
+the resource to infer if any changes have been made to the data.
+If
+not, the download will normally not occur.
+However, this is also a
-website against the `*SOURCEDATE` variable in the data-specific `env.sh`
+frailty in the system because the `env.sh` script assumes that there
-script.
-If the website has a newer date than the `*SOURCEDATE`, new data will
-be downloaded.
-Besides differences in dates, if any manual updates are made
-to the data-specific `env.sh` script than new data will be downloaded.
-Additional information for each of the data-specific directories, along with
-the variable(s) that should be checked, are listed below.
+are files on the resource that can be queried to infer changes.
+If
+this is no longer the case, this script will fail as well.

+This `env.sh` script is also used to infer the date the data were
+generated, but is not always accurate.
+As an example, for UCSC the
+timestamp of the directory from which the data were retrieved was used
+to infer if the data had changed.
+However, there are hundreds of files
+in that directory and we only download four, so it is unlikely that a
+change in the directory timestamp tells us anything about changes in a
+small subset of the files.
+A better idea might be to simply report
+**when** the data were download rather than inferring the age of
+individual files.
+Since the `env.sh` script for UCSC did not check the
+file timestamp, we were downloading the same files repeatedly,
+thinking they had been updated.
+As of 2024-Sept, we now use rsync to
+download the files from UCSC, which will only download files that
+change.
+We do not try to infer the timestamp on these files, but
+instead simply report the date we ran the download script instead.

+Using rsync in this case is a consequence of UCSC redirecting the URI
+that we previously used to infer the timestamp.
+Previously we could
+use cURL to get the timestamps for all the species-level data
+directories, but now that URI redirects to an interactive page (e.g.,
+we used cURL to go to hgdownload.cse.ucsc.edu/goldenPath and get the
+directory timestamps, but now that redirects to an interactive HTML
+page so it no longer works).

+For everything but UCSC, the date in `env.sh` is incremented, and a
+new directory for the downloaded files is created (e.g.,
+~/BioconductorAnnotationPipeline/annnosrc/ensembl/ will have several
+date directories containing data).
+Unless/until we convert to using
+rsync to get data, all but the previous download dir should be
+deleted.
+It is nice to have the previous download in case you need to
+compare what you got last time to what you got this time.
+For UCSC,
+there are individual species subdirs, and in each of them there is
+just one called `current` from which rsync is called.
+The obvious
+downside of using rsync is that we will replace any changed file and
+will not have the files from last time to compare to.

 **Data-specific directories:**
 * go